ziotom78/raytracing_course/tomasi-ray-tracing-06a.md

 L(x \rightarrow \Theta) \approx \rho_d\,L_d\,\cos\theta\,\left(\frac{r}d\right)^2.
 \]

--   Even though the point emits isotropically and the surface is ideally diffuse, there is still a dependence on $\cos\theta$.
+-   Even though the point emits isotropically and the surface is ideally diffuse, the reflected radiance still exhibits a $\cos\theta$ dependence.
 -   The reflected radiance is proportional to the surface area of the sphere ($\propto r^2$).
 -   As $d$ increases, the radiance reflected from the plane decreases as $d^{-2}$ (conservation of energy).